How to survive if you are sensitive to other people’s energies. How feeling your feelings might be the best layer of

 Emotion is energy in motion hence the word (E)motion.
 When we suppress and resist, the flow of life stops.
 We get stuck.
 Giving full expression to our feelings might be uncomfortable, but it frees us from all internal prisons.

 In short, the kinds of people we attract into our space are sometimes an accident and sometimes unlikely an accident.
-We attract what we need into our lives so we can learn who WE are.
+We might attract what we need into our lives so we can learn who WE are.
 We are responsible for our own feelings and when we allow those feelings and feel them, we do not need a shield to protect ourselves from negative energy.
 We do not need to protect ourselves from anything.
-Don’t let all those “spiritual leaders” take your power away like that.
-I have found most of them give disempowering advice.
-They exploit our blind trust in authority and desperateness to be well with advice that keeps us in victimhood.
 We are truly in control of our own lives if we let it.
 Many of us are afraid of our own power and pop-spirituality could keep us, unwittingly, in that lower fear vibration.
-We feel powerless and look to authority outside ourselves when in reality?
-The only authority is within.

-The outside world is but a mirror of what we have on the inside and when we face ourselves and when we own ourselves, while the world may not change, our experience of it might.
+Other people are sometimes a mirror of what we have on the inside and when we face ourselves and when we own ourselves, while the world may not change, our experience of it might.

 “Maybe the only thing each of us can see is our own shadow.
 Carl Jung called this his shadow work.
 He said we never see others.
 Instead we see only aspects of ourselves that fall over them.
 Shadows.
 Projections.
 Our associations.” –Chuck Palahniuk

 Image credits to Mark Evans